What is there to do in Monson Maine?

-Lastly, Monson is all about the arts.
-You can participate in a pottery class, learn from local artists and view the creative work that is on display at the Monson Arts.
-Don’t forget to stop by the Monson General store, next door to the Monson art studio for a local wine, cheese or craft beer to pick up and enjoy when you arrive at your next destination.
-We hope that you next destination is right here at Northeast Whitewater!
-Stay with us in our yurts, adventure with us on a whitewater rafting trip or explore the wilds of Maine on a wildlife and moose watching tour.
+Before you head out of town don’t forget to stop by the Monson General store, located next door to the Monson art studio.
+Grab a local wine, cheese or craft beer to pick up and enjoy when you arrive at your next destination.
+We hope that your next destination is right here at Northeast Whitewater!
+Come stay with us in our yurts and join a whitewater rafting trip adventure.
+Looking for something more laid back?
+Explore the wilderness of Maine on a wildlife and moose watching tour.

 Whatever your pleasure, make Monson a must stop.
 Just 5 miles south of Northeast Whitewater on Route 15, where arts and the outdoors collide!